-FIGURE 1: The known distribution of winter ticks based on hides examined to date (collected between 2011-2016)
+FIGURE 1: The known distribution of winter ticks based on hides examined to date (collected between 2011-2017)

 - Winter ticks are established on elk in Yukon.
-Winter ticks likely originated in Yukon from translocation of elk from central Alberta, and/or by range expansion from northern British Columbia and Alberta (Leo et al. 2014). - Winter ticks have been found on cervids in 12 out of the 18 game management zones where hides have been examined. - The Animal Health Unit uses an index from 0 to 10 to describe the severity of winter tick burdens on the hides that are sampled.
-While the majority of hides have light burdens (indexed from 1 2) some have heavier brudens (indexed from 3 8), with one moose hide having 543 ticks, which corresponds to a burden ranging from 4,000 8,000 ticks (index of 8).
+Winter ticks likely originated in Yukon from translocation of elk from central Alberta, and/or by range expansion from northern British Columbia and Alberta (Leo et al. 2014). - Winter ticks have been found on harvested cervids in 15 out of the 21 Game Management Zones where hides have been examined. - The Animal Health Unit uses an index from 0 10 to describe the severity of winter tick burdens on the hides that are sampled.
+While the majority of hides have light burdens (indexed from 1 2) some have heavier burdens (indexed from 3 8), with one moose hide having 543 ticks, which corresponds to a burden ranging from 4,000 8,000 ticks (index of 8).